-Cryptocurrencies use decentralized technology to allow users to make secure peer-to-peer transactions without a central authority or middleman.
+Cryptocurrencies use decentralized technology to allow users to make secure peer-to-peer transactions without a central authority or middleman (infact, there are plenty who build dapp solutions to facilitate this).
 Cryptocurrencies are often traded on decentralized exchanges and can also be used to purchase goods and services.

 Bitcoin, the first and most well-known cryptocurrency, was created in 2009 by an individual or group of individuals using Satoshi Nakamoto’s pseudonym.
 Bitcoin is based on a decentralized ledger system known as the blockchain.